juancastillo0/leto/README.md

 Provide custom directives supported by your server through the `GraphQLSchema.directives` field.

 You can retrieve custom directives values in your GraphQL Schema definition when using the `buildSchema` utility, which will parse all directives and leave them accessible through the `astNode` Dart fields in the different GraphQL elements.
 Setting custom directives values through the GraphQL Schema Dart classes is a work in progress.
-Right now, you can add `DirectiveNode`s to the element's [attachments](#attachments) if you want to print it with `printSchema`, however the api will probably change.
+Right now, you can add `DirectiveNode`s to the element's [attachments](#attachments) if you want to print it with `printSchema`, however the API will probably change.
 See https://github.com/graphql/graphql-js/issues/1343

 ## `KeyDirective`